 Obey the rules

 The fourth reason is the failure to follow instructions.
 This flaw appears in two distinct groups: people who lack focus and attention and people with a giant ego who believe that some stupid restrictive rules shouldn’t fetter them.
-We’ll talk about each in a bit.
+We’ll talk about each other in a bit.

 Whereas the first four reasons are related to your behavior, there are a few more reasons that do not depend on you.
 These are the agent’s availability and workload and a little bit of luck.